HKdigital/docker-image--debian-slim/README.md

 ### Run bash in an existing and running container (docker-compose)

-Use the following command to execute `bash` inside a running container (e.g. started like in the use-case above)
+Use the following command to execute `bash` inside a running container (e.g. started like explained above).

+You can use this when you need a disposable linux environment to try things out.

 ```bash
 docker-compose exec debian bash
 ```

 Type `exit` to quit.

+#### Environment variables from file

+The `run.sh` command calls a script `expand-file-environment-vars.sh`.
+This script detects environment variables the end with `_FILE` and than reads the contents of the file specified by that variable into a new environment variable.

+e.g. when defining in the yaml file

+service:
+  my_service:
+    environment:
+      SECRET_FILE: /run/secrets/SECRET

+The environment variable SECRET will be set that contains the contents of the file at `/run/secrets/SECRET`.

+Calling the `expand-file-environment-vars.sh` from `run.sh` is useful when creating images for Docker Swarm that use Secrets.

 ### Extend the image